'Hell, plain hell,' as Moscow endures record June heatwave - News Break

 'Hell, plain hell,' as Moscow endures record June heatwave

 MOSCOW (AP) — Residents of Russia’s capital are wilting under hot temperatures that on Wednesday hit an all-time high for June since records started being kept.
-The mid-afternoon temperature of 34.8 Celsius (94.6 Fahrenheit) edged above the 34.7 (94.46) recorded in 1901, according to Roman Vilfand, scientific director of Russia’s meteorological service.
-He said the heat is due to a stationary anticyclone hovering over the European section of Russia.www.ourmidland.com
+The mid-afternoon temperature of 34.8 Celsius (94.6 Fahrenheit) edged above the 34.7 (94.46) that was recorded in 1901, according to Roman Vilfand, scientific director of Russia's meteorological service.
+He said the heat is due to a stationary anticyclone hovering over the European section of Russia.
+Moscow temperatures in June average about 22 C (72 F) and many residents weren't adapting well.
+“This is hell, plain hell,” said Tanya Tretyakova, who was seeking shade under a tree in central Moscow's Muzeon park.www.wcn247.com